-We have audited the accompanying financial statements of Victoria Commercial Bank Plc (the Company) set out on pages 15 to 89 which comprise the statement of financial position at 31 December 2023, the statements of profit or loss, the statements of comprehensive income, changes in equity, and cash flows for the year then ended and the notes to the financial statements, comprising material accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Victoria Commercial Bank PLC (the Bank) set out on pages 22 to 96 which comprise the statement of financial position at 31 December 2024, the statements of comprehensive income, changes in equity, and cash flows for the year then ended and the notes to the financial statements, comprising material accounting policies and other explanatory information.

-In our opinion, the financial statements give a true and fair view of the financial position of Victoria Commercial Bank Plc as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards and the requirements of the Companies Act, 2015.
+In our opinion, the financial statements give a true and fair view of the financial position of Victoria Commercial Bank PLC as at 31 December 2024 and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards and the requirements of the Companies Act, 2015.